grousewood-games/solforge/docs/faq.md

 ### Card Versions

 The cards have been implemented in what's been dubbed "the wiki version".
 I believe this is the second-to-last rebalance before the game shuttered, and is what is reflected in the [Solforge Wiki](https://antifandom.com/solforge/wiki/Card_Sets).
 This means some of the pre-con decks included with the game can be a bit off, as they were made with older card versions.
 The most notable breaking change is to cards that manipulate Defender, like `Statis Warden` and `Uranti Icemage`. `Stasis Indexer` is substituted when possible.
+The other change is `Energy Surge` getting an overload on Level 3, meaning "infinite" decks will in fact be finite.

 I don't even have the details of the final rebalance, but I suspect KaelForge has implemented those specs.
 Implementing earlier versions may be fun (especially for revisiting older metas), but is currently the lowest of priorities and considered more chore than useful.